grahamgower/PP5mC/slurm_pipeline/README.md

 5. Merge libraries for the same sample (`samtools merge`).
 6. Realign around indels (1. `$gatk -T RealignerTargetCreator`,
     2. `$gatk -T IndelRealigner`, 3. `samtools calmd`).
-7. Mark C/5mC states for each locus, from the pileup (`PP5mC/mark_5mC`).
+7. Mark C/5mC states for each locus, from the pileup (`PP5mC/mark5mC`).
 8. Summary statistics and plots (`PP5mC/scanbp`).
 9.  `samtools flagstat`
 10. `samtools stat`
-10. `samtools bedcov`
+11. `samtools bedcov`

-The pipeline does not do variant calling.
+The pipeline does not do variant calling or differential methylation analysis.

 Installation
 ============